Elevate Your Running with Pilates: A Comprehensive Guide

 Perfect for runners, this exercise targets core stability while challenging coordination and hip mobility.

-How to perform: Lying on your back with head lifted, draw one knee toward chest while extending the other leg.
-Switch legs in a controlled, flowing motion while maintaining core engagement.
+How to perform: Lying on my back with my head lifted, I draw one knee toward my chest while extending the other leg.
+I switch legs in a controlled, flowing motion while maintaining core engagement.

 3. Plank Variations